Home

 Instead of describing the pros and cons of the never ending Mac vs PC debate let me just say this:

-It really doesn't matter except that some software suites are only offered for one or the other.
+But the reason I can get away with this is that it really doesn't matter except that some software suites are only offered for one or the other.

 I use a PC, if you're a Mac guy or gal, then by all means use a Mac.